Info

 Gordon Smart, The Sun

 In the commercials world, James joined Ridley Scott Associates 15 years ago and has worked with clients such as Audi, Ford, Nissan, The Gates Foundation, COI, Castrol, Mobil1, Mini, Chevrolet and Jaguar.
+Amongst other things, he has filmed a car in a Fast & Furious inspired virtual battle with Michelle Rodriguez on an ice sheet in Canada, wing-suited skydivers skimming skyscrapers in Kuala Lumpur and a reverse gear car race through a dockyard.

 Reviews of No Man Left Behind:

-"utterly engrossing...the reconstructions achieved unusually high levels of tension, atmosphere and emotional involvement...incredibly effective television.”
+"Utterly engrossing...the reconstructions achieved unusually high levels of tension, atmosphere and emotional involvement...incredibly effective television.”

 Gerard O’Donovan, The Daily Telegraph

-“the recreations felt convincing and essential, adding a palpable sense of stress.”
+“The recreations felt convincing and essential, adding a palpable sense of stress.”

 James Jackson, The Times

 James first started making films at college.
 After a degree in English Literature at Oxford University, James went on to complete the Postgraduate MA/Diploma in Film & TV at Bristol University, then started his professional career as an offline editor at MTV.
 He quickly moved on to become a freelance music video and commercials editor.
+Alongside this, James edited many short films and one feature film.

 Editing is the best training for directing and James’s directing break came from the BBC, who employed him on a variety of shows leading up to Top Gear.
 This despite the fact James knew very little about cars and couldn’t technically drive.